June Pointer: The Pointer Sisters and solo career

-Releasing their self-titled debut album in 1973, the Pointer Sisters found immediate fame with hits such as "Yes We Can Can" and "Wang Dang Doodle".
-Subsequent albums boasted top-charting songs such as "Fairytale", "How Long (Betcha Got a Chick on the Side)" and "You Gotta Believe".
-June left the group in November 1975 due to health problems as she was advised to retire due to extreme mental and physical exhaustion; Bonnie Pointer exited from the group to forge a solo career in 1977.
+Releasing their self-titled debut album The Pointer Sisters in 1973, the group found success with hits such as "Yes We Can Can" and "Wang Dang Doodle".
+Subsequent albums boasted hits such as "Fairytale", "How Long (Betcha Got a Chick on the Side)" and "You Gotta Believe".
+June left the group in November 1975, having been advised to retire because of physical and mental exhaustion.
+Bonnie then left the group in 1977 to start a solo career.
+June had considered returning to the group but decided not to since Bonnie had departed.

-Upon June's return, the remaining sisters found huge success, reaching the Top 10 in early 1979 with a cover of Bruce Springsteen's "Fire"; that began a string of hits which included "Happiness", "He's So Shy" (1980), "Slow Hand" (1981), "American Music", "Should I Do It" and "I'm So Excited".
-In 1983, the group released what would be their biggest album to date, Break Out.
-It included the Top 10 hits "Automatic"; "Jump (For My Love)"; a re-release of "I'm So Excited", which became a bigger hit than when originally released in 1982; and "Neutron Dance".
+Upon June's return, the remaining sisters found huge success, reaching the Top 10 in early 1979 with a cover of Bruce Springsteen's "Fire"; this time began a string of hits that included "Happiness", "He's So Shy" (1980), "Slow Hand" (1981), "American Music", "Should I Do It" and "I'm So Excited".
+In 1983, the group released Break Out, their biggest album to date.
+It included the top 10 hits "Automatic"; "Jump (For My Love)"; a re-release of "I'm So Excited", which became a bigger hit than when originally released in 1982; and "Neutron Dance".
 Subsequent albums spawned hits such as "Dare Me", "Freedom" and "Goldmine".
-(Pointer sang lead vocals on several of the group's top singles, including "Happiness", "He's So Shy", "Jump (For My Love)", "Baby Come And Get It" and "Dare Me".)
+June sang lead vocals on several of the group's biggest singles, including "Happiness", "He's So Shy", "Should I Do It", "Jump (For My Love)", "Baby Come and Get It" and "Dare Me".

-Eventually, June ventured into a solo career while staying with the Pointer Sisters; she released the Baby Sister album in 1983 (it scored a modest hit with "Ready for Some Action", #28 R&B) and a self-titled effort in 1989 (its charting single was "Tight On Time (Fit U In), #70 R&B)".
+Eventually, June ventured into a solo career while staying with the Pointer Sisters.
+Her album Baby Sister was released in 1983, The title track was a good hit in the Top 30 of the R&B charts "Ready for Some Action" (US R&B #28).
+Her second solo album June Pointer was released in 1989, with the R&B charting single "Tight on Time (Fit U In)" (US R&B #70).
 June also performed the song "Little Boy Sweet" for the 1983 film National Lampoon's Vacation.
-In 1987, she scored a top 5 pop single with Bruce Willis with a cover of the Staples Singers' "Respect Yourself".
-She also gained notoriety for posing for Playboy magazine in 1985.
+In 1987, June scored a top-5 US Hot 100 hit with Bruce Willis with a cover of the Staples Singers' song "Respect Yourself".
+She posed for Playboy in 1985.
 In September 1994, the Pointer Sisters received a star on the Hollywood Walk of Fame.

 Personal life

-June was married to William Oliver Whitmore II for thirteen years, from 1978 until 1991.
+June was married to William Oliver Whitmore II from 1978 until 1991.
 She had no children.
 She was addicted to cocaine for much of her career, and she was ousted from the Pointer Sisters in 2004.
 On April 22, 2004, June was charged with felony cocaine possession and misdemeanor possession of a smoking device.
 She was ordered to a rehabilitation facility.